Mixmaster Morris: Life and career

 In 1998 he joined the UK's Ninja Tune record label, with whom he toured as a DJ and made three releases.
 1999 saw him win 'Best Chillout DJ' at the Ibiza DJ Awards at Pacha, Ibiza, and in 2001 he won the title for a second time, becoming the first DJ to achieve this.
 He has appeared in many lists of the world's top DJ's including the Ministry of Sound book The Annual and 2003's DJs by Lopez, and URB Magazines Top 100 DJ list.
 Morris records regular radio shows for the Japanese internet radio station Samurai FM.
 In 2006 he started a new club at the Big Chill House in Kings Cross, London, and did a guest mix for BBC Radio 1's The Blue Room show.
 His essay about jazz was published in the book, Crossfade, and he made a one-off appearance reading it aloud.

 In March 2007, together with Coldcut, he organised a tribute show to the writer and philosopher Robert Anton Wilson, which they performed at the Queen Elizabeth Hall.
 He also played in Goa for the first time with The Big Chill, and started a new residency at The Prince in Brixton.
 In May 2008 Morris undertook an ambient mix on BBC Radio 1, and put a The Irresistible Force band together to play at The Big Chill festival.
 In 2009, he compiled a podcast for Tate Britain to accompany their Altermodern exhibition, and opened a new AV night called MMMTV in Camden.
 The mix CD, Calm Down My Selector was released in January by Wakyo Records, and he made a tour of Japan to promote it.

 In 2010, he won another Ibiza DJ Award, for the third time.
 In October that year, he was announced as Head of A+R for Apollo Records.
 2011 saw him rejoin Bestival as part of their "Ambient Forest" team.

 2017 saw Morris continue to stay at the top of the psybient/downtempo movement and charts, especially Mixcloud where he held top positions in most categories relating to ambient music for the full year.
-2017 also saw the triumphant return of Mixmaster Morris with his acclaimed release "Kira Kira", a lush soundscape that was received well by many publications and listeners and earned a spot in "Extreme Chill's" top twenty of 2017 along with releases by Brian Eno and Steve Roach.
+2017 also saw the return of Mixmaster Morris with his acclaimed release "Kira Kira", a lush soundscape that was received well by many publications and listeners and earned a spot in "Extreme Chill's" top twenty of 2017 along with releases by Brian Eno and Steve Roach.